Australasian Journal of Philosophy

 The Editor will not submit Articles or be commissioned to write Critical Notices during their term of office.
 (They may submit replies to Articles or Discussion Notes which involve their work.
 In this case, they will not participate in the process of assessment, and an Associate Editor or member of the Editorial Board will serve as Proxy Editor throughout the process.)
 Members of the Editorial Team may be commissioned to do a maximum of two Reviews and/or Book Notes each per annum.

 If an Associate Editor or member of the Editorial Board submits an Article, a Discussion Note, or is commissioned to write a Critical Notice, then they will not be involved, in any way, in the assessment process.
-The Editor will not participate in the evaluation of material submitted by a close colleague, joint grant holder, former student, etc.
+The Editor will not participate in the evaluation of material submitted by a close colleague, joint grant holder, former student, etc., and will assign an Associate Editor to manage any such submission.

 ©Australasian Association of Philosophy